 In Australia, there are three primary 5G modem options available.

-More will become available as 5G continues to rollout, but in the meantime, you've got Telstra's 5G Home Modem, the Sagemcom F@st 5866T modem used by Vodafone and the rest of the TPG Group, and the Nokia FastMile modem used by both Optus and Vodafone, plus a few other providers.
+More will become available as 5G continues to rollout.
+In the meantime, you've got Telstra's second-generation 5G Home Modem and the Sagemcom F@st 5866T modem used by Vodafone and the rest of the TPG Group.
+Last but not least, there's the Nokia FastMile modem used by both Optus and Vodafone (plus a few other providers).

 Here's a little more information on each 5G modem.